tukl-msd/gem5.TnT/README.md

 It downloads and clones approximately 20GB.

 It is a bash script, but with small changes should work in your favorite OS or distribution.
-Or at least it will give you an idea where to get some documentation from.